cognifog-eu/iot-edge-gw/README.md

 The last parameter (i.e., "raspberry") is your Wi-Fi password, make sure to use something more complicated.

 And finally, configure Network Manager to run in access point mode, with shared IP addresses on this interface:

 `sudo nmcli con modify hotspot 802-11-wireless.mode ap 802-11-wireless.band bg ipv4.method shared ipv4.address 192.168.6.1/24`

 The last parameter corresponds to the IP (i.e., 192.168.6.1) of the Raspberry Pi within the created network and the network mask (i.e., /24).

+(Further information on the **A.2.
+Optional: Configuring a Raspberry Pi as a WiFi Access Point** step can be found in the following link: https://raspberrytips.com/access-point-setup-raspberry-pi/)

 ## B. K3S installation
 The first thing to do is to update and upgrade your Raspberry: